timbiles/callbacks-array-methods/README.md

 * Includes
     * This method should accept one argument: an item to search the target array for
-    * If the item is in the array, return true
+    * It should return true if the item is in the target array
-    * If the item is not in the array, return false
+    * It should return false if the item is not in the target array
     <details>
     <summary> <code> Includes </code> </summary>